 Federal district court judges, like all human beings, sometimes make mistakes.
-Therefore, there is an appellate process in place so that federal appellate judges can review decisions made by the federal district court judges.
+Therefore, there is a federal criminal appeals process, also known as the appellate process, in place so that federal appellate judges can review decisions made by the federal district court judges.
 This process is designed to ensure that all defendants receive a fair trial and sentence.

 Do All Federal Defendants Have A Right To Appeal?

-Unless a defendant has waived his or her right to appeal in a plea agreement, he or she has the right to appeal.
+Unless a defendant has waived his or her right for federal criminal appeals in a plea agreement, he or she has the right to appeal.

-The federal appellate process begins when the defendant or his attorney file a notice of appeal with the federal district court clerk.
+The federal criminal appeals process begins when the defendant or his federal criminal defense attorney file a notice of appeal with the federal district court clerk.
 The notice of appeal must be filed within 14 days the entry of the final judgment.

 A panel of three appellate judges then review all the briefs and court records in order to decide if the district court judge made any errors during the case, and if so, how those errors should be remedied.
 Sometimes, in order to help them make their decision, the appellate judges will require that the attorney for the defendant and the attorney for the Government appear before them for an oral argument.

 Are you looking for the best federal appeals lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.